KML-Fig09/KML-Fig09/README.md

 ## 💼 Projects

-### 🚀 [Advanced YOLOv5 Real-Time Object Detection]
+### 🚀 [Advanced YOLOv5 Real-Time Object Detection with CBAM Module, Tracking and Segmentation Pipelines]
-- **Description**: This ongoing project involves training an advanced YOLOv5 model trained on multiple augmented datasets to identify objects in live video and recreate them as 3D models.
-The project will be deployed as an application, demonstrating advanced computer vision techniques.
-It is the successor to my previous YOLOv5 project, though the accuracy and techniques used are vastly improved and more complex.
+- **Description**: Distinction graded final MMaster of Science Project.  involves training an advanced YOLOv5 model trained on 7 combined and augmented datasets to identify objects in Twitch streamer video, segment them using SAM, and track identified objects using Norfair.
-- **Tech stack**: Python, PyTorch, YOLOv5, Roboflow, matplotlib, DeepSORT, SORT, ByteTrack, 3D modeling tools.
+- **Tech stack**: Python, PyTorch, YOLOv5, Roboflow, matplotlib, DeepSORT, SORT, ByteTrack, Norfair, Segment Anything Model.
-- **Features**: Real-time object detection, 3D model generation, data augmentation.
+- **Features**: YOLOv5 Object detection, data augmentation, data preprocessing, tracking integration, segmentation.
-- **Will be available on Github after submission and grading, but I'm always happy to chat about it!**
+- **Dataset files too large for github, but all the code to process them is there.**

 ### 🔧 [Object Detection Using YOLOv5 with CBAM](https://github.com/KML-Fig09/YOLOV5-CBAM-Object-Detection)
 - **Description**: Implemented YOLOv5 with a Convolutional Block Attention Module (CBAM) for detecting peripherals in video feeds.
 This project achieved aesthetically pleasing bounding boxes and was awarded a distinction.